 Basic Chainsaw Use & Safety for Beginners

 WHAT: This course is designed to introduce the safe handling of the chainsaw, and to boost the confidence level of anyone who has very little or no experience with a chainsaw.
-Being confident with using a chainsaw in the woods or on the firewood pile can be achieved with this internationally recognized program.
-While this training has shown to increase the efficiency, production and safety of working with a chainsaw, it does not eliminate all hazards.
+Gain confidence and skill with using a chainsaw in the woods or on the firewood pile in this internationally recognized program.

 NOTE: This course is taught by the same excellent instructors (from Northeast Woodland Training) who teach the Game of Logging chainsaw training courses we offer.
 It is not a prerequisite for taking the Level I course, but is excellent preparation for it.